Structure of the Assembly

 Per the Constitution, there are six ex-officio representatives of the Assembly: one first-year undergraduate student, one first-year graduate student, one non-traditional student, one international student, one transfer student, and one Pell Grant eligible student.

 In addition to the above listed ex-officio members, the President, Vice-President, Treasurer, and Student General Counsel also act as ex-officio members of the Assembly.
 The Assembly may grant other executive officials ex-officio status by a simple majority vote.

 The Assembly creates and operates several committees to facilitate its operations.
 The necessary committees include the Rules and Finance Committees, but the Assembly may create as many as they see fit.
-Currently (2022-2023), the Assembly operates six different committees.

 The Rules Committee writes and reviews legislation concerning rules and elections within the Central Student Government.

 The Finance Committee writes and reviews legislation that requires the expenditure of CSG funds.
 The Finance Committee also works closely with the CSG Treasurer in putting together the semester budget.